akc/sloane/README.md

     sloane <FILE | xargs -L1 --verbose sloane

-Sloane crops long lines to fit the widths of the terminal.
+Sloane normally crops long lines to fit the widths of the terminal.
 If this is unwanted, pipe the output through cat.

 # OPTIONS

--a --all
+-a, --all
 :   Print all fields

--k --keys=KEYS
+-k *keys*
 :   Keys of fields to print (default: SN)

+--url
+:   Print URLs of found entries (but nothing else)

--n --limit=INT
+-n *entries*
 :   Fetch at most this many entries (default: 5)

 --update
 :   Update the local sequence cache

--u --url
+--version
-:   Print URLs of found entries (but nothing else)
+:   Print version information

--? --help
+--help
 :   Display a short help message

--V --version
-:   Print version information

 # EXAMPLES